“I couldn’t go a day without working out. I panicked when I ate at restaurants. And I despised my body."

 Hey, I’m Juliana, and I have recovered from an eating disorder.

 Healing happened for me.
 It was slow, and it was hard, but it eventually happened.
-I didn’t know I had a problem until my boyfriend pointed out that what I was doing with food wasn’t normal.
+I thought everyone did what I did with food.
+I didn’t know I had a problem until my husband pointed out that what I was doing with food wasn’t normal.

 Calling a therapist for the first time was so hard!
-I was so scared!
+I was terrified.
 I tried a few things before I found Erin.
 Other therapists didn’t seem to “get it” the way she does.

 Working with Erin, I could really come to terms with what I was doing.
-I realized that my eating disorder was just my way of dealing with life and that I needed to learn new ways to cope without using food.
+I realized that my eating disorder was just my way of dealing with life and that I needed to learn new ways to cope without using food and restriction and exercise.
 She helped me see my strengths and how to use them to recover.

 What I learned.

-I learned how to practice self-care, how to set boundaries with people in my life, how to identify and deal with emotions, and how to love myself.
-All these things would have sounded so cheesy to me a few years ago, but now I know how important they all were to my recovery.
+I learned how to eat in a way that sustains me, how to set boundaries with people in my life, how to identify and deal with emotions, and how to love myself.
+All these things would have sounded so cliche to me a few years ago, but now I know how important they all were to my recovery.

 I also learned to think about food in a whole new way: to nurture my body.
-Erin used lots of science to help me understand the ins and outs of how food helps and harms.
+Erin used lots of science to help me understand the in’s and out’s of how food helps and harms.
 I liked that.
 I really needed the science to be able to trust the process.
-I reported my food to her via email every day for a while and that accountability helped so much!
-It was like having Erin in my kitchen with me!
-I don’t think I could have done it without that piece of the process.
-She would respond with great strategies and nutrition advice, and I felt so comforted.

 Over time I was able to be flexible with food.
-Now I can go out to dinner with my boyfriend on a moment’s notice without freaking out.
+Now I can go out to dinner with my husband on a moment’s notice without panicking.
+I exercise normally doing things I enjoy, my weight is stable, and food feels easy.
 I also haven’t binged in over a year!
 That is a huge miracle for me.

 And the best part is, I am actually OK with my body now.
 It’s not perfect, but I’m OK with that.”